jinzhenfan/jekyll-now/_posts/2016-11-20-gene regulatory network inference.md

 ### Datasets

 I use a dataset from a microarray experiment of _Escherichia coli K-12_ strain to investigate biofilm formation in the first 24 hours of the culture.
 You can [download the dataset here](https://github.com/jinzhenfan/jinzhenfan.github.io/blob/master/scripts/RF/GDS2768.csv).
+This file contains 4633 rows and 10 columns.
+Each row include the gene ID, identifier, and the microarray data of one gene after 4, 7, 15, and 24 hours of incubation under two different conditions.
+The first two rows are headers are gene ID, experimental conditions and hours.
+These signal pathways of these 4631 genes forms a genetic regulatory network.
+We are going to infer the top regulating genes in this network that drive the biofilm formation process based on these data.

 The paper that describes this experiment is the following:
 Domka J, Lee J, Bansal T, Wood TK.
 Temporal gene-expression in Escherichia coli K-12 biofilms.
 Environ Microbiol.
 2007 Feb;9(2):332-46.